 A five-week series of grief tending through the lens of ecology and animism

-Many of us are now directly experiencing the impacts of the climate crisis, socio-enviromental unraveling, as well as the anticipatory grief and anxiety of what's to come.
+Many of us are now directly experiencing the impacts of the climate crisis, socio-enviromental unraveling, as well as the anticipatory grief of what's to come.
 Many of us are grappling with how to live during times like these.
 Many of us lack connection to community, to the natural world, and to spaces where we can vulnerably share what we are going through.
 Many of us were never taught how to grieve and experience overwhelm when faced with the task, limiting the experience of the fullness, vibrancy, and soulfulness of life.

 Holding Earth is a five-week virtual grief workshop series that provides a space to collectively encounter our grief, co-create community, and to more deeply understand and connect to the ecologies in which we are embedded.
 We will make space for difficult feelings while also celebrating joy, curiosity, and beauty.
 It is the underlying principle of this group that through this connection -- to the places we live and with each other -- that we can strengthen our resiliency, capacity, soulful presence, and sense of belonging to the wider world.
 The skill of grief is a fundamental part of living in tumultuous and uncertain times; it is through grief tending that we find our way through the dark with our hearts open.